epfl-ada/ada-2024-project-supercoolteamname2024/README.md

   - *Classify arguments (e.g., user conduct, technical expertise) and track their prevalence over time.*

 - **Sentiment Analysis**
-  - *Apply NLP tools to assess the sentiment of comments towards candidates.*
+  - *Apply NLP tools to assess the sentiment of comments towards candidates, we will use LLMs to help us classify and label the dataset.*
   - *Analyze how positive or negative sentiments correlate with RfA outcomes.*

 ### Network Analysis